LiveOverflow/security-research/arbitrary-file-write/file-create/README.md

 Sources: [dash manpage](https://manned.org/dash) and [bash manpage](https://manned.org/bash)

-### Eicar antimalware testfile
-You can try to obtain it [here](https://www.eicar.org/download-anti-malware-testfile/).
-The most it'll do is trigger deletion by antivirus especially those with real time detection but an be helpful for triggering weird errors in some applications.

 ### git hooks
 One may be able to sneak in a [git hook](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks#_git_hooks) in the `.git` of a git repo to execute any code of their choosing when a git action happens, however this requires the file to marked executable.
 ### firefox